jtmb/msg-converter/web-app/readme.md

 bash runner.sh

 # IF USING NGINX Proxy Manger
-   If using NGINX reverse proxy then the bellow needs to go in "Custom Nginx Configuration" as well when editing the proxy host:
+   If using this app behind a NGINX proxy manager then the bellow needs to go in "Custom Nginx Configuration" as well when editing the proxy host:

     proxy_set_header        X-Real-IP       $remote_addr;
     proxy_set_header        X-Forwarded-For $proxy_add_x_forwarded_for;